How Bunnyshell works

 Terraform modules will be applied in parallel with the images being built.

-Finally, the DNS records are created for the respective Environment's Kubernetes Ingress endpoints.
+The DNS records are created for all components' Kubernetes Ingress endpoints (defined under

 Notifications are sent to users, and after that the Environment enters the Running state.